 Make your writing as persuasive and engaging as possible.
 And use the right tone of voice for your audience.
 You want to have consistency across your brand, but email newsletters offer opportunities to be a bit more casual in tone.

 Links in your email should include calls to action.
 Encourage recipients to click through, to offers on your website.

 For example, a link could say something like “ Click here to save 25 percent off your next order of all-natural cat food”.
 Or maybe “ Click here for free shipping on orders over $50.”

 Use bold text and design, to highlight important offers and content.

 There’s one last thing you’ll want to include.
 And that’s some links at the bottom of the email, that allow recipients to unsubscribe, change their email preferences, or update their contact information.

-Providing an easy way for users to opt out of your newsletter, is not only good customer service, but it’s also required by law in many countries.
+Providing an easy way for users to opt out of your newsletter, is not only good customer service, but it’s also required by law in Australia.

 So remember: Take the time to craft a short, but strong subject line.
 Write concise content with a fun and engaging tone.
 And include helpful links that will improve your customer experience, and possibly lead to increased sales.